Manitoba Museum: Science Gallery

 The Manitoba Museum Science Gallery provides a place for experiential, hands-on learning.
 Each exhibit provides a breakdown of the science behind the experience.
 The Science Gallery received an update and two new permanent exhibits in 2016.
 The Brickyard: Build with LEGO Bricks Lego tables provide a chance to experiment with engineering, and the Engineered for Speed Race Track exhibit allows visitors to create their own toy race car, and test it against other visitors' cars.

 On 22 March 2014, the Lake Winnipeg: Shared Solutions exhibit opened in the Science Gallery.
-This exhibit features a high-tech computer simulation of the Lake Winnipeg watershed.
+This exhibit features a computer simulation of the Lake Winnipeg watershed.
 In the game, visitors serve as stewards of the lake, deciding what problems to solve and how.
 The $1 million-dollar plus exhibit, received financial and in-kind support through the International Institute of Sustainable Development, Manitoba Hydro, Royal Bank Blue Water Project, Manitoba Pork, Environment Canada's EcoAction Community Funding Program, the Richardson Foundation, the Province of Manitoba, Manitoba Education, Lake Winnipeg Foundation and Canadian Wildlife Federation.